† See Incomplete Grades section for explanation.

 Prior to the end of the semester, students must initiate the request for an “I” grade and receive the instructor’s approval.
 Assignment of an “I” grade is at the discretion of the instructor.

 The instructor must specify a default letter grade at the time the “I” grade is submitted.
-A default grade is the letter grade the student will receive if no additional coursework is completed and/or a grade change form is not filed by the instructor.
-“I” grades must be completed within 12 months.
+A default grade is the letter grade the student will receive if no additional coursework is completed and/or a grade change request is not submitted by the instructor.
+“I” grades must be completed within 12 months*.
+However, students should consult with the financial aid office as it may be necessary to resolve an "I" grade prior to the 12 month mark in order to meet financial aid deadlines.
 Individual instructors may set shorter time limits for removing an incomplete than the 12-month time limit.
 Upon assigning an “I” grade, the instructor shall provide the student specification, in writing or by electronic mail, of the requirements to be fulfilled, and shall file a copy with the appropriate departmental office.

 Students must not re-register for courses for which they have received an “I” grade